JonathanWThom/ember-blog2/README.md

 - Include a "Recent Comments" feed on the homepage that displays the newest comments (for any/all blog posts) displayed as links. - Clicking a link should take the user to the post this comment belongs to.
 - Add tags to post.
 Allow users to filter all posts based on tags.

+- 2 posts to a row
+- styling
+- better source for images - hard code in or different hosting site?
+- make admin hidden and authenticated

 # blog